snowxzf/MAT292_Project/README.md

 - The Solid Line shows the SDE model's mean forecast.

 5. Data Verification: Open the .csv files.
-Check for MASE, NGE, KSE, Chi-squared, TCT convergence, strong/weak convergence, runtime convergence.
+Check for MASE, NSE, KGE, Chi-squared, TCT convergence, strong/weak convergence, runtime convergence.

 **Example Data Interpretation:** For example:
 MASE (0.97): Indicates a very strong predictive fit on the unseen test data.TCT (1330.0): Shows that this specific simulation did not reach a stable plateau within the clinical window (often signifying active late-stage growth).StrongError (2523|2325|...|1915): Shows a steady decrease in error as the time step is refined from $0.8$ down to $0.05$, proving numerical stability.